6 Helpful Tips To Use When Teaching Blends + FREEBIE

-When it comes to small group guided reading instruction, we have the perfect opportunity to target our instruction to the specific needs of our students.
-Some students catch on quickly to blending consonant sounds.
-For those students, continue to practice blends in text, but move on to their next reading goal.
-Other students, especially those with speech disabilities, struggle with blending consonants.
-That’s where these 6 tips for teaching blends can help students that need more repetitions as well as different instructional presentations in order to be successful, confident readers.
+Some students catch on quickly to blending consonant sounds and those students should continue to practice blends in text, but move on to their next reading goal.
+While other students, especially those with speech disabilities, struggle with blending consonants and these 6 teaching blends tips are great for these students!
+As you keep reading you’ll find out how to add more repetition as well as different institutional presentations in order to have successful, confident readers.

 Pull out your toolbox of interventions and find some helpful tips for teaching blends for your students who need more!